 Quotas are enforced for a variety of reasons: for example, they protect the community of GCP users by preventing unforeseen spikes in usage.
 Quotas also help you with resource management: for instance, you can set your own caps on service usage within your Google-provided quota while developing and testing your applications.
 Each quota limit is expressed in terms of a particular countable resource, from requests per day to an API to the number of load balancers used by your application.

-This page describes how to work with quotas in your projects, including how to find and modify your existing quota limits, and how to request higher quota.
+This page describes how to work with quotas in your projects, including how to find and modify your existing quota limits, how to request higher quota, and how to monitor quota usage.

 Viewing your quota